SethMMorton/natsort/README.rst

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://pythonhosted.org//natsort/changelog.html>`_.

+06-24-2015 v.
+4.0.2
+'''''''''''''''''''

+    - Added back Python 2.6 and Python 3.2 compatibility.
+Unit testing is now performed for these versions.
+    - Consolidated under-the-hood compatibility functionality.

 06-04-2015 v.
 4.0.1
 '''''''''''''''''''